Caring For Communities In The Pacific Northwest

 If applicants have passed the appropriate examinations (USMLE or NBOME), we do not exclude based upon an arbitrary score cutoff.

 Board scores are an important indicator of knowledge, but we recognize there are sometimes factors other than knowledge/intelligence that affect testing performance.
-We will consider applicants who 1) have failed no more than one attempt on each Step Exam and 2) have failed no more than 2 times total.
-Applicants with 3 or more unsuccessful attempts in any combination will not be considered.
+We will consider applicants who 1) have failed no more than one attempt on each Step Exam and 2) have failed no more than two times total.
+Applicants with three or more unsuccessful attempts in any combination will not be considered.

-No. In keeping with recommendations from most major academic medical organizations, all our interviews for internship slots this year will be virtual.
-It is our hope that enhancing this website and broadening our social media presence will provide applicants with a feel for what life would be like here at NWFMR.
+Likely no. We are waiting on the final recommendations from most major academic medical organizations, if so, all our interviews for internship slots this year will be virtual.
+It is our hope that enhancing this website and broadening our social media presence will provide applicants with a feel for what life would be like here at Northwest Family Medicine Residency.